frankt716/cse-191-fall23/rec02.md

        = true

 It evaluates to true again.
-In fact, this proposition evaluates to true in every realization.
+In fact, this proposition evaluates to true in every interpretation.
 This is expected because if it is raining, then of course it is raining.

-Propositions that evaluate to true in all realizations are called *tautologies*.
+Propositions that evaluate to true in all interpretations are called *tautologies*.
 Let's see some examples.

 ### ⇨-id

 Let P be any proposition.
 We claim that P ⇨ P is a tautology.
-P can evaluate to either true or false depending on the realization so there are two possibilities to check:
+P can evaluate to either true or false depending on the interpretation so there are two possibilities to check:

 | P     | P ⇨ P |
 | ----- | ----- |